bhigy/textual-supervision/README.md

-# Textual supervisoin for visually grounded spoken language understanding
+# Textual supervision for visually grounded spoken language understanding

 This repository contains the instructions and code to reproduce the results from the paper: